boxed/kodare.net/_posts/2017-05-17-django-comefrom-considered-harmful.markdown

 The risk of breaking things by having your stringly typed stuff not line up is gone (and we get rid of a lot of boilerplate as a bonus).

+Update: the next generation of tri.form is now a part of [iommi](http://iommi.rocks).
+Don't use tri.form, it's end of life. iommi is where new development happens.